jhhyj1010/CodingPractices/webapp/README.md

 This webapp is a FastAPI application which is used for uploading compressed images and query history images that had been uploaded previously.

-In this webapp implementation, two endpoints have been created:
+In this webapp implementation, these endpoints have been created:
 1. [POST] "/upload_compress_image"
-- This endpoint is used for uploading and compressing images in certain quality.
+- This endpoint is used for uploading and compressing images in a specific quality (50% by default).
-- To avoid any traffic issues, the image size is limited to 10 MB.
+- To avoid any traffic issues, the image size is limited to 5 MB.
-- The remaining disk space needs to be checked, we will throw an exception and let users know what happens in this case.
+- The remaining disk space needs to be checked, it will throw an exception and let users know what happens in this case.

 2. [GET] "/get_images_history"
 - This endpoint is used for retrieving images history, a JSON format string would be returned to users.
-- The quality for image is 50% by default to save memory and disk spaces.

 3. [POST] "/remove_image/<image_name>"